anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge verifies the voucher as described in section 5.6.1 in {{RFC8995}}.

+[RFC Editor: please delete] /*

+Open Issue: Further description/example of additional signature by registrar
+- Sequence of validation:
+  1. verify MASA Signature
+  2. install contained trust anchor preliminary
+  3. verify registrar signature on voucher response and also the registrar certificate and finally accept received agent-provided-proximity-registrar-cert (ending the preliminary state) When multiple signatures are contained, the pledge MUST verify all successfully.
+*/

 After successful verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
 As for the other objects, the defined object is provided with an additional signature using JOSE.
 The pledge generates the voucher-status-object and provides it in the response message to the registrar-agent.